The-Amadeus-Project/Stabis/README.md

-# SBis
+# Stabis
 A stack-based language, now you know what the name means, as I have said im uninspired.
 SbIs is a stack-based concatenative language

 # Purpose
-SBis is a project for me trying to learn language development learning the workflows and maybe a project to flex people on
+Stabis is a project for me learning language development, learning the workflows and maybe a project to flex people on, totally not because I hate naming variables

 ## syntax :: check design.md